 Arnulf Damerau is a serial entrepreneur and globally active philanthropist.
 He is chairman and founder of the EuroAtlantic Group and the EuroAtlantic Institute which hosts the annual EuroAtlantic Security Dinners during the MSC Munich Security Conference and the WEF World Economic Forum.
 Arnulf is a shareholder in Crowdstrike, the leading global CyberSecurity firm that protects the Cybersecurity of 10 largest financial institutions the world. .
 Arnulf studied and worked in Europe, United States and Japan, and graduated from the Wharton Business School in 1991.
 He is a competitive sailor and pilot.

 Arnulf Damerau started as an entrepreneur at age 16 and has a personal investment and development track record in his Global Family Office with aggregate ROCE of more than 100%.
+Notable investments include Crowdstrike Inc., where he invested 2018 in Series D (other investors included Google, Accell and General Atlantic) and participated in the Nasdaq IPO.

 Arnulf subsequently established EuroAtlantic Group as a Global Family Office investing in real estate, renewable energy and technology.
 Arnulf successfully founded real estate companies, advised Goldman Sachs for the acquisition of real estate portfolios in Germany, teamed up with CSFB in a partnership to acquire hospitality development properties and in 2000 founded CYSAT as a GeoTechnology platform in a joint-venture with Lockheed Martin and Raytheon to establish European Satellite-based remote sensing capabilities.
 The business plan was partially executed into what is now Google Earth.
 Arnulf has participated in the World Economic Forum in Davos; the Yalta European Strategy Forum in Ukraine; the St. Petersburg Economic Forum and has supported the Russia 2018 Soccer World Cup campaign resulting in his ancestral hometown Königsberg to become a host city.
+Since 2010 Arnulf devoted his time to investing in Ukraine.
+First in renewable energy projects and later in IT & Software sectors.

 Arnulf co-founded - as curator and spokesman - the European Culture Foundation (Europäische Kultur Stiftung) in Schloss Nörvenich.
 As part of this initiative he initiated the Forum Europe, held under the Patronage of the President of the German Parliament.
 Under his initiative, the foundation supported concerts of the Philharmonie der Nationen in Gendarmenmarkt, Berlin under the patronage of Hannelore Kohl and Foreign Minister Dr. Klaus Kinkel.
 In 1998, Arnulf welcomed President George H. W. Bush to Berlin at a ceremony to donate the sculpture 'The Day the Wall came down' and honored US General John Mitchell with the Order 'Pour le Mérite' of the Order Alexander the Great.
 As a Director of the Atlantic Jewish Foundation, Arnulf initiated and hosted the book launch of Ruth Zuckers biography 'Im Auftrag für Israel', commissioned the Heinz Galinski Bronze Bust to the City of Berlin and lead a delegation of the Atlantic Jewish Foundation to Germany and the German parliament in order to donate a Torah, written in 1900 in Kiev to the first Yeshiva in Germany - the Beit Midrash d’ Berlin which was founded by Yehuda Teichtal.